-Guaranteed Interview Scheme
+Disability Confident

-- 34. The GIS has been developed for applicants with disabilities or those with a long-term impairment or health condition, that is expected to last for at least 12 months and which means that you cannot meet all of the shortlisting criteria.
-In these instances, provided that you have demonstrated in your application form that you meet the essential criteria for the role, you will be invited to interview. - 35.
-You do not have to have a registered disability to apply under the GIS. - 36.
-If an assessment or test is used as a shortlisting tool then if you apply under the GIS you will not be required to complete the assessment or test and will
+- 34. The Assembly Commission is a Disability Confident Committed Employer and for our recruitment, we have committed to: - ensuring our recruitment process is inclusive and accessible; - communicating and promoting vacancies; - offering an interview to disabled people who meet the essential criteria for the job (the Guaranteed Interview Scheme); and - anticipating and providing reasonable adjustments as required. - 35.
+The Guaranteed Interview Scheme (GIS) supports applicants with disabilities or those with a long-term impairment or health condition, that is expected to last for at least 12 months by offering an interview to disabled people who meet the essential criteria for the job. - 36.
+If you are applying under GIS it is therefore important that you include all relevant information in your application form.

-- be offered a guaranteed interview, provided that you demonstrate in your application form that you meet the essential criteria for the role. - 37.
-In instances where an assessment or test forms part of the selection process and is not a shortlisting tool, then you must meet the minimum standard required regardless of whether you are applying under the GIS. - 38.
-The application form will include a section on disability, and you can indicate whether you wish to apply under the GIS for that particular role and the basis on which you qualify for the GIS. - 39.
-When considering applications made under the GIS, the Human Resources Office reserves the right to request medical information from your general practitioner (through you and with your consent). - 40.
-The Human Resources Office will monitor all applications made under the GIS.
+- 37. You do not have to have a registered disability to apply under the GIS. - 38.
+If an assessment or test is used as a shortlisting tool then applicants applying under GIS will not be required to complete the assessment or test and will be offered a guaranteed interview, provided that they demonstrate in their application form that they meet the essential criteria for the role. - 39.
+In instances where an assessment or test forms part of the selection process and is not a shortlisting tool, then all applicants must meet the minimum standard required for that assessment or test, including those applying under GIS. - 40.
+The application form will include a section on disability, and an applicant can indicate whether they wish to apply under the GIS for that particular role and the basis on which they qualify for the GIS. - 41.
+If you wish to submit your application under the GIS, or if you require adjustments to enable you to participate in any part of the selection process, please indicate this on the application form or contact us at recruitment@niassembly.gov.uk.
+Please note that you will be required to provide written confirmation of your disability or long-term health condition from a general practitioner or an appropriate specialist, by the closing date for applications. - 42.
+Applicants with a disability should also indicate on the application form if they feel they require any reasonable adjustments, and if so, what those adjustments are, to enable them to participate in the selection process.
+A representative from the Human Resources Office will contact the applicant to discuss their requirements.